skiadas/AlgorithmsCourse/notes/balanced_search_trees.md

 - How do **balanced** search trees differ from "general" search trees?
 - What is the time complexity of search, insert and delete operations in a search tree in terms of the height of the tree?
 - In a perfectly balanced search tree, what is the relation between the height of the tree and the number of items?
-- **Self-balancing** trees are examples of instance-simplification.
-Which type of instance-simplification is that?
+- **Self-balancing** trees are examples of transform-and-conquer.
+Which type of transform-and-conquer is that?
 - What is the definition of **AVL** trees?
     - Explain the definition in simple terms.
     - What is the **balance factor** of a node?